fredrikekre/Prometheus.jl/README.md

 3. Visit <http://localhost:8000> in your browser.
 You will see something like the following
    ```
+   # HELP gc_alloc_bytes_total Total number of allocated bytes
+   # TYPE gc_alloc_bytes_total counter
+   gc_alloc_bytes_total 365578814

+   [...]

    # HELP request_count Number of handled requests
    # TYPE request_count counter
    request_count 1
    ```
-   which is how the counter is presented when Prometheus scrapes the metrics.
+   The default output contains metrics about allocations and garbage collections (see [GCCollector](#gccollector)), as well as the request counter that we added ourselves.
-   Every time you refresh, the counter will increment its value.
-   `close(server)` will shutdown the server.
+   Every time you refresh, the counter will increment its value. `close(server)` will shutdown the server.

 ## Collectors